 Hot-rolled steel has several benefits, making it a popular choice in many industries.
 The following are some of these advantages:

-• Easy to form: It’s more malleable, which forces it into a variety of different shapes.
-This makes it ideal for structural and construction projects.
+- Easy to form: It’s more malleable, which forces it into a variety of different shapes.
+This makes it ideal for structural and construction projects that require a particular desired shape.

-• Improved tensile strength: The hot rolling process improves the tensile strength and durability of the steel, making it less likely to break under pressure.
+- Improved tensile strength: The hot rolling process improves the tensile strength and durability of the steel, making it less likely to break under pressure and internal stresses.

 The Downsides of Hot Rolled Steel